iSOLveIT/mkdocs-gen/docs/controller/arduino.md

-# **Mates Controller Arduino Library**
+# Mates Controller Arduino Library

-This is an Arduino Library developed to be used with Mates Studio's Commander and Architect Environments.
-This library is aimed to be simple enough to learn for beginners and feature-rich for experienced developers.
+## Introduction

+This library is developed to easily control Breadboard Mates modules using Arduino-compatible boards by utilizing the [Mates Controller Command Protocol](../studio/mates-controller-command-protocol.md).
+This applies to projects developed using [Commander](../studio/mates-studio-commander-environment.md) and [Architect](../studio/mates-studio-architect-environment.md) environments.

-## **Library Discussion**
+## Library Discussion

 This section serves to give brief discussion about the constructor and functions included in the library.
-For functional examples on how to use these functions in a project, refer to the examples folder.
+For working examples of using the library and its functions in a project, refer to the _examples_ and _extras_ directories in the [repository](https://github.com/BreadBoardMates/Arduino-Mates-Controller).

-### **MatesController(serial, resetPin, mode)**
+### MatesController(serial, resetPin, mode)

 This is the main constructor for the library.
 It creates a unique instance and sets the specified display serial port and reset pin.
-If not using a HardwareSerial (or SoftwareSerial for AVR devices), the Serial stream needs to be initialized manually before running the [begin(baudrate, resetModule)](#beginbaudrate-resetmodule) function.
+If _serial_ is not a HardwareSerial (or SoftwareSerial for AVR devices), the Serial stream needs to be initialized manually before running [begin(baudrate, resetModule)](#beginbaudrate-resetmodule) function.

 | Parameters              | Type    | Description                                                            |